arichadda/restaurant_textbot/README.md

-# Text2Food - A Textbot for Top Resturants in a City
+# Text2Food - A Textbot for Top Restaurants in a City
 ### Ari Chadda and Suraj Srivats